 How many drug overdose deaths happen every year in Nebraska?

-225 overdose deaths in 2022.
-For every 100,000 people living in Nebraska, 11 died of a drug overdose.
-This was the highest the drug overdose death rate had been in the state since data from 1999 became available.
+There were 155 overdose deaths in 2024.
+That means that for every 100,000 people living in the state, 7.7 died of drug overdose.
+This was the 6th highest the drug overdose death rate has been in the state since data from 1999 became available.

 per 100,000 people died of overdoses